Saule-Atymtayeva/dash_of_spice/CODE_OF_CONDUCT.md

 ### 3a.
 Transparency as a duty

 We as the project contributors and maintainers will strive for transparency within as wide a forum as allowable by legal and proprietary constraints.
-The data scientist will not withhold concerns or potential limitations form colleagues.
+The data scientist will not withhold concerns or potential limitations from colleagues.

 ## Working with others